Step 4: Case Synthesis

 Question_2 What should Engineer A and Engineer B do?

-Question_101 Does Engineer A's dual role as both MWC superintendent (an administrative employee) and chief engineer (a licensed professional) create a structural c...
+Question_101 Does Engineer A's dual role as both superintendent and chief engineer for the MWC create a structural conflict of interest that compromises his abilit...

-Question_102 Given that the public meeting was sparsely attended, do Engineers A and B have an independent obligation to proactively inform the broader public - be...
+Question_102 Given that the public meeting was sparsely attended, do Engineers A and B have an obligation to proactively and directly inform the affected public — ...

-Question_301 From a deontological perspective, does Engineer A's dual role as both MWC superintendent and chief engineer create an irreconcilable conflict of duty ...
+Question_301 From a deontological perspective, does Engineer A's dual role as both superintendent and chief engineer of the MWC create an irresolvable conflict of ...

-Question_403 If Engineers A and B had already made formal written contact with the state regulatory agency before the MWC vote - rather than only informal prelimin...
+Question_401 If Engineers A and B had formally communicated their concerns in writing to the MWC before the vote — rather than only presenting recommendations at a...

 Conclusion_1 In fulfillment of their ethical obligations under the Code, Engineers A and B should formally communicate their concerns to the MWC, including that th...